A Daytime Walk Around Mousehole To Check Out The Xmas Lights, Cornwall, UK

 Mousehole (pronounced ‘Mowzel’) You don’t want to upset the locals – is a beautiful fishing village situated a couple of miles away from Penzance.

-I did my usual circuit of the village but this time I decided to take the public footpath behind the Mousehole Methodist Church which leads to the top of the hill where the ‘Merry Christmas 2019’ lights can be seen.
+I followed my usual circuit of the village, but this time took the public footpath behind Mousehole Methodist Church, which leads up to the top of the hill where the “Merry Christmas 2019” lights can be seen.
+Even during the daytime, the decorations hint at the festive magic that transforms Mousehole into one of Cornwall’s most enchanting Christmas destinations.

 Mousehole_lights